Marc Dos Santos: San Francisco Deltas

 On August 17, 2016, Dos Santos was named as the first head coach of the San Francisco Deltas, beginning in the 2017 season.
 He led the Deltas to a 14–12–6 record—second-place in the table—and then to a 2–0 win over the New York Cosmos in the NASL Soccer Bowl to claim the league title.
 On November 17, 2017, Dos Santos resigned, shortly before the club ceased operations.

 Vancouver Whitecaps FC

 Dos Santos was named as head coach of MLS's Vancouver Whitecaps FC after the team finished its 2018 season.
 The club fired Dos Santos on August 27, 2021, after a 4–3 loss in the first round of the 2021 Canadian Championship to Canadian Premier League's Pacific FC; and after starting the MLS season with only five wins, seven draws and eight losses.

+Los Angeles FC

+Dos Santos joined Los Angeles FC as an assistant coach under Steve Cherundolo ahead of the 2022 season.
+On December 5, 2025, Dos Santos was announced as head coach by the club after Cherundolo stepped down at the end of the 2025 season.

 Personal life

-A dual citizen of Canada and Portugal, Dos Santos holds a UEFA A coaching license and has worked at both Chelsea F.C. and FC Porto.
+A dual citizen of Canada and Portugal, Dos Santos holds a UEFA A coaching licence and has worked at both Chelsea and Porto.
 He is fluent in four languages.
 He is married to his wife Marie with whom he has three children.
 Marc is the older brother of soccer coach Phillip Dos Santos.